pagedjs/pagedjs/src/components/readme.md

 ### PagedMarginContent `<paged-margin-content>`

-Wrapper used to assign content to a PagedMarginBox.
-Expected to by used within PagedMargins.
+Component used to assign text content to a PagedMarginBox.

 #### Slots